kirjavascript/website/README.md

 examples include;

     javascript.golf is an javascript-centric pastebin
-    nibblr.pw has forwarding for an external node process
+    fuk.nu is a throwaway SMTP server frontend nibblr.pw has forwarding for an external node process

-    TODO: fuk.nu as a throwaway SMTP server frontend

 the rest are static sites